 The Board's work is regulated by the Swedish Companies Act, the Articles of Association and the formal work plan adopted by the Board.
 Among other things, the Board's work plan contains rules stipulating the number of Board meetings to be held each financial year, the issues to be addressed at the meetings, and the division of duties between the Board of Directors and the CEO.
 The CEO's terms of reference set out the CEO's duties and obligation to report to the Board.

-Normally, five Board meetings are held each year and one statutory Board meeting.
-Four of these meetings address quarterly reports and the year-end report.
-At least one of the Board meetings takes place in conjunction with a visit to, and an in-depth review of, one of the Group's companies.
-One Board meeting per year is assigned additional time, and at this meeting a specific focus is placed on strategic issues.
-The auditor of the company is present at Board meetings when needed, normally once a year.
-Notices and supporting documents are sent to the Board one week in advance of the Board meetings.
-When issues are to be decided upon, the Board usually receives supporting documents concerning these issues well in advance.
+During 2020, seven, which is one more than usual, Board meetings took place.
+One of these was the statutory Board meeting and the extra Board meeting, during June, was as a result of the Covid-19 pandemic.
+Four of these meetings address the quarterly reports and the year-end report and one addresses the budget for the following year.
+At least one of the Board meetings takes place in conjunction with a visit to, and an in-depth review of, one of the Group's companies, but due to Covid-19 this was not possible during 2020.
+One meeting per year is assigned additional time, and at this meeting a specific focus is placed on strategic issues.